 - long product life and low follow-up costs

-Depending on the application, V2A or V4A stainless steel is used.
-The V2A stainless steel is the stainless steel used in everyday life, e.g. for vehicles or fittings, whereas the V4A stainless steel with around 2% more molybdenum is even more resistant to corrosion and is therefore frequently used in swimming pools, seawater or the chemical industry.
-In addition, temperatures of up to 300 degrees Celsius cannot negatively affect the quality of stainless steel 1.4301.
+V2A or V4A stainless steel is used, depending on the application.
+The V2A stainless steel is the stainless steel used in everyday life, e.g. for vehicles or fittings, whereas the V4A stainless steel with about 2% more molybdenum is even more resistant to corrosion and is therefore often used in swimming pools, seawater or the chemical industry.
+In addition, even temperatures of up to 300 degrees Celsius cannot have a negative effect on the quality of the 1.4301 stainless steel.

-The proverb “as hard as steel” therefore applies to the extent that damage to the stainless steel by external influences is virtually impossible.
+The saying “as hard as steel” is therefore true to the extent that damage to the stainless steel by external influences is virtually impossible.
 The increase in corrosion resistance can be achieved not only by adding molybdenum, but also by adding nickel and other alloying agents.

 Zinc flake systems – More than just corrosion protection

-Zinc flake coatings mostly consist of a combination of zinc and aluminium flakes, which are connected by an inorganic matrix.
-You will often find their application where corrosion protection is of major importance.
-The zinc lamella is particularly convincing when working with mass-produced small parts such as screws or spring band clamps because of its extremely thin layer thickness and yet high load-bearing capacity.
+Zinc flake coatings usually consist of a combination of zinc and aluminum flakes, which are connected by an inorganic matrix.
+They are often used where corrosion protection is of great importance.
+The zinc flake is particularly convincing when working with mass-produced small parts such as screws or spring band clamps due to its extremely low layer thickness and yet high load-bearing capacity.